 Microsoft Azure Active Directory: Authenticates user and provides device compliance status

-Configuration Manager: Manages device enrollment and provides reporting
+Configuration Manager: Manages device enrollment and provides reporting, if enabled

-Exchange on-premises: Enforces access to email based on the device state
+Exchange Online: Enforces access to email based on the device state

 Before you begin